 Irritable bowel syndrome (IBS) is uncomfortable.
 We mean it's named irritable.
 There can be pain and alternating issues of either constipation or diarrhea.
-You don’t know how your day will go.
-How many times will you be hitting the bathroom?
+You don’t know how your day will go or how many times will you be hitting the bathroom.
 You are not alone.
 IBS is a lot more common than we think and appears mostly in young people and women.
 Common as it may seem, there’s still an underlying mystery as to why it happens.

 Fortunately, we now have ways to manage it.
 Read on to learn ways to treat IBS.

 What is IBS?

 Irritable bowel syndrome(IBS), as it is appropriately named, is an irritation in bowel habits and abdominal pain.
 It's a common gastrointestinal disorder that affects our colon.
 Symptoms range from feeling bloated to having gas, and bathroom-related issues like constipation and diarrhea.